Sweetsmile4/Weather-App/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss the changes.

 ## Contact
-For questions or feedback, reach out at [your-email@example.com] or visit [your GitHub profile](https://github.com/Sweetsmile4).
+For questions or feedback, visit [your GitHub profile](https://github.com/Sweetsmile4).